d-khan/java/memory_management/README.md

 One way to make inserts or removes faster is to use a different approach for storing a list of items.
 The approach does not use contiguous memory locations.
 Instead, each item contains a "pointer" to the next item's location in memory, as well as, the data being stored.
 Thus, inserting a new item B between existing items A and C just requires changing A to refer to B's memory location, and B to refer to C's location.

 > There is a very interactive website that shows graphically [how linked-list works](https://visualgo.net/en/list).

+A linked list is a list wherein each item contains not just data but also a reference — a link — to the next item in the list.
+Comparing ArrayLists and linked lists:

+__ArrayList:__ Stores items in contiguous memory locations.
+Supports quick access to i'th element via the set() and get() methods, but may be slow for inserts or removes on large ArrayLists due to necessary shifting of elements.
+__Linked list:__ Stores each item anywhere in memory, with each item referring to the next item in the list.
+Supports fast inserts or removes, but access to i'th element may be slow as the list must be traversed from the first item to the i'th item.
+Also uses more memory due to storing a link for each item.